slackapi/bolt-js/docs/_tutorials/getting_started.md

 You’ll be prompted with a series of questions to describe your new project (you can accept the defaults by hitting <kbd>Enter</kbd> on each prompt if you aren’t picky).
 After you’re done, you’ll have a new `package.json` file in your directory.

-Before we install the Bolt package to your new project, let's save the bot token and signing secret that was generated when you configured your app.
+Before we install the Bolt for JavaScript package to your new project, let's save the bot token and signing secret that was generated when you configured your app.
 These should be stored as environment variables and should *not* be saved in version control.

 1. **Copy your Signing Secret from the Basic Information page** and then store it in a new environment variable.
 The following example works on Linux and MacOS; but [similar commands are available on Windows](https://superuser.com/questions/212150/how-to-set-env-variable-in-windows-cmd-line/212153#212153).